siluat/study/The Rust Programming Language/README.md

 - [ ] 14.
 More about Cargo and Crates.io
 - [ ] 15.
 Smart Pointers
 - [ ] 16.
 Fearless Concurrency
 - [ ] 17.
-Fundanmentals of Asynchronous Programming: Async, Await, Futures, and Streams
+Fundamentals of Asynchronous Programming: Async, Await, Futures, and Streams
 - [ ] 18.
 Object Oriented Programming Features of Rust
 - [ ] 19.
 Patterns and Matching
 - [ ] 20.
 Advanced Features